 This means you will need to provide a temperature gradient to enable your chameleon to move in and out of like they would in the wild.

 To do this a basking heat lamp needs to be placed on top of the enclosure and aimed at a spot on a branch about 12 inches below it.
-I recommend using this clamp lamp along with the 50w mini bulbs that fit it as these will provide a tightly focused basking spot for your veiled chameleon and reaches the required temperature it needs, which is around 95 degrees.
+I recommend using this clamp lamp along with the 60w bulb that fits it as this will provide a tightly focused basking spot for your veiled chameleon and reaches the required temperature it needs, which is around 90 degrees.

 Providing Water For Your Veiled Chameleon